111: Moon Zero Two

 Test your love?
 Flaming!
 Great.

 Penny arcade “Love Tester” machines have been around for more than a century.
 They involved depositing a coin in the slot and gripping a handle, then watching a sequence of lights flash and bells sound until one level of love was selected at random (levels ranged from something like “Blah” to “Hot Stuff”).
-Later machines became somewhat digital, and some models measured skin capacitance to derive a more “scientific” conclusion.
+Later machines became somewhat digital, and some models measured skin conductance to derive a more “scientific” conclusion.

 Wow.
 It’s Castro.

 Fidel Castro (1922-2016) was the longtime socialist leader of Cuba.
 After his revolutionary army took power from dictator Fulgencio Batista in 1959, he began cutting rents for the poor, nationalizing industries, accepting aid from the Soviet Union, and in general getting up the nose of the stridently anti-communist United States.
+He stepped aside as Cuba’s president in 2008, handing the reins to his brother, Raúl.

 Where’s the Armor All?